 On this day: Dick Smith's around-the-world solo flight

-Dick Smith completed his first solo around-the-world helicopter flight.
+27 years ago, Dick Smith completed his extraordinary solo around-the-world helicopter flight.

 The sojourn was also the first solo flight from the US to Australia by helicopter and the first solo helicopter flight across the Atlantic Ocean.